raspberrypilearning/sense-hat-marble-maze/worksheet.md

 		sense.set_pixels(sum(maze,[]))
 	```

 1. Now it is time to move the marble.
-You're going to write a seperate function to do this.**Above** the `while` loop, you can define the new function.
+You're going to write a separate function to do this. **Above** the `while` loop, you can define the new function.

 	```python
 	def move_marble(pitch, yaw, x, y):
 	```

 1. The function has `pitch`, `yaw`, `x`, and `y` as parameters.
-You're going to want to keep the `x` and `y` positions of the marble unchanged (you'll see why later), so the first thing to do is stroe these values as other variables.
+You're going to want to keep the `x` and `y` positions of the marble unchanged (you'll see why later), so the first thing to do is store these values as other variables.

 	```python
 	def move_marble(pitch, yaw, x, y):